 Texas Institute for Electronics

-A University of Texas at Austin-sponsored public-private partnership of preeminent semiconductor systems and defense electronics companies, national labs and academic institutions
+A University of Texas at Austin-supported semiconductor consortium of state and local government, preeminent defense electronics and semiconductor companies, national labs and nationally recognized academic institutions.

-TIE’s Vision: Innovate semiconductor solutions through advanced packaging.
+Vision: Innovate semiconductor solutions through advanced Heterogeneous Integration (HI)

-- Reinvent and expand pathways for an inclusive workforce.
+- Reinvent and expand pathways for an inclusive workforce and make Central Texas a premier hub for comprehensive workforce development

 Recipe to Change the World